sphaughton/yelp_clone/README.md

 Yelp Clone
 ==========

-Makers Academy week 9 project, to create a clone of [Yelp](http://www.yelp.co.uk) as an introduction to Rails, focusing especially on:
+Makers Academy week 9 project. to create a clone of [Yelp](http://www.yelp.co.uk) as an introduction to Rails, focusing especially on:

 * Creating Rails applications
 * The structure of Rails apps (MVC, the router, helpers)